eadali/eadali.github.io/index.md

 # Business Perspective to Engineering

-In today's competitive landscape, engineers must understand not only the technical aspects of their projects but also the business implications.
-This involves considering factors such as cost-effectiveness, market demand, and potential profitability.
 By integrating a business perspective into their work, engineers can ensure that their innovations not only meet technical requirements but also contribute to the overall success and sustainability of their organizations.
 This approach fosters a more holistic understanding of the impact of engineering decisions and ultimately leads to more effective and successful outcomes in the marketplace.